-The exhibition's title is intentionally lowercase and plural to emphasize that knowledge production does not only occur in scholarly publications, laboratories, and lecture halls, but can also be a product of our diverse experiences in the world.
-In this spirit, the Spencer Museum of Art commissioned four contemporary artists to make work that corresponds to four different areas of research supported by its Integrated Arts Research Initiative: data visualization, immigration, social histories, and ecologies.
-The artists creating work in conversation with these areas of research are Assaf Evron, Danielle Roney, Fatimah Tuggar, and Andrew Yang, respectively.
-This exhibition and related programming is supported by the Andrew W. Mellon Foundation funded through the Integrated Arts Research Initiative (IARI), the National Endowment for the Arts, the Andy Warhol Foundation for the Visual Arts, the Linda Inman Bailey Exhibitions Fund, and the KU Research Investment Council.
+The exhibition's title is intentionally lowercase and plural to emphasize that knowledge does not only happen in scholarly publications, laboratories, and lecture halls.
+Creating art can also be a form of research that contributes to many fields of inquiry.
+In this spirit, the Spencer Museum of Art commissioned four contemporary artists to make work that corresponds to four different areas of research supported by its Integrated Arts Research Initiative (IARI): data visualization, immigration, social histories, and ecologies.
+The artists creating work in conversation with these areas of research are Assaf Evron, Danielle Roney, Fatimah Tuggar, and Andrew Yang.
+This exhibition positions the academic art museum as an active participant in a university's research initiatives.